 - Preheat the oven to 425º F.

-- Combine the eggplant, onion, and celery in a mixing bowl and drizzle in about half of the olive oil.
+- Combine the eggplant pieces, onion, and celery in a mixing bowl and drizzle in about half of the olive oil.

 - Transfer to a parchment-lined roasting pan.
 Roast for 15 minutes, then stir in the garlic.
 Continue to roast until the vegetables are soft and starting to brown lightly, about 15 minutes longer.